Squirtle007/CUDA-Q/README.md

 <img src="https://github.com/Squirtle007/CUDA-Q/assets/66664309/9c2a0adb-da36-4628-b122-26ba07cf49cb" width="800">

-(Disclaimer: This is not an official NVIDIA product; please refer to the official CUDA-Q repository for the most up-to-date and comprehensive information.)
+(**Disclaimer**: This is not an official NVIDIA product; please refer to the [official CUDA-Q repository](https://github.com/NVIDIA/cuda-quantum/) for the most up-to-date information.)

 <br>